- SQL Server 2008 - How to Encrypt Your Data Using Transparent Data Encryption (TDE)

 Remember that the user can only see the original data if they have VIEW ANY COLUMN MASTER KEY DEFINITION and VIEW ANY COLUMN ENCRYPTION KEY DEFINITION permissions or if you are storing Master Encryption Key and Column Encryption Key on the bank server (Windows Certification Store) and the certificate is stored on your machine or on your user.
 If you want to use a safer way, opt for Azure Key Vault (AKV).

-To help set up Always Encrypted in your applications, I've separated more 2 articles that can help DEVs configure this feature with Azure Key Vault (AKV):
+To assist in configuring Always Encrypted in your applications, I have separated 2 more articles that can help DEV's to configure this feature with Azure Key Vault (AKV):

 How to identify which columns are encrypted with Always Encrypted